How Long Does a Police Check Take for Australian Businesses?

 Can the Police Check Results be Challenged?

-Not everybody is completely satisfied once the national police certificate arrives.
+Not everybody is completely satisfied once the national police check arrives.
 You should always check the results, and never assume that there won’t be an issue.
 While uncommon, it is possible to find inaccuracies or wrong information in the document.

 In these cases, the problem should be reported straightaway to the NPC provider who performed the check on your behalf.
 They will then discuss the issue directly with the Australian Criminal Intelligence Commission.
 This scenario is referred to as raising a dispute.